Join to View Full Profile

 Summary

 - Dr. Toshiki Takenouchi, MD is a Child Neurologist in New York, New York.
-He is currently licensed to practice medicine in Connecticut and Hawaii.
+He is currently licensed to practice medicine in Connecticut.

 Education & Training